eclipse-theia/theia-cloud/doc/docs/Building.md

 # Building

-Besides the Operator, Workspaces-REST-Service, and the Dashboard, Theia.Cloud also has a simple Theia-based demo application and an init-container running wondershaper which may enable limiting the network bandwidth of a running application.
+Besides the Operator, Theia.cloud-REST-Service, and the Dashboard, Theia.Cloud also has a simple Theia-based demo application and an init-container running wondershaper which may enable limiting the network bandwidth of a running application.

 ```bash
 # Build the wondershaper init-container.